core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (or, equivalently, web links as described in {{RFC8288}}).

 The phrase "the transport indicated by (a URI)" is used as described in {{identifying}}.

+A protocol that implements CoAP request-response semantics for a lower layer is called a "(CoAP) transport".

+When the term "endpoint" is used in this document, it is generalized from the {{RFC7252}} definition to mean the transport and any multiplexing information particular to that transport.

 ## Goals